Original author: Ellie McLachlan

 Now that you know how to get bitcoins, you’ll probably want to know what you can do with it.
 As cryptocurrency continues to become more popular in Australia, the range of things you can spend your bitcoin currency on is getting bigger and bigger.
 You could be paying for anything from your daily coffee order to getting your teeth checked with bitcoins.

 There’s actually a place you can go to easily find out what stores or ATMs near you accept bitcoin.
+It is also possible to get Bitcoin at specialised ATMs and via P2P exchanges.
 Coinmap allows you to find Bitcoin shops and businesses anywhere in the world.
 Below is a heat map from Coinmap of places you can use bitcoin in Australia.
 Check out Coinmap directly for a more detailed view.